fivetran/dbt_ad_reporting/README.md

 # Ad Reporting

-This dbt package aggregates and models data from six different Fivetran advertising connectors.
+This dbt package aggregates and models data from multiple Fivetran advertising connectors.
 The package standardises the schemas from the various ad connectors and creates a single reporting model for all activity.

 Currently, this package supports the following ad connector types:
 > NOTE: You do _not_ need to have all six ad connector types to use this package, though you should have at least two.